Buddy Blair

 Louis Nathan Blair (September 10, 1910 – June 7, 1996) was an American Major League Baseball infielder.
 He played for the Philadelphia Athletics during the 1942 season.
 In 137 games, he posted a .279 batting average (135-for-484) with 5 home runs and 66 RBI.

-In college, Blair was named to the All-Tournament Second Team in the very first SEC Men's Basketball Tournament in 1933.
-He was a forward for Louisiana State University which made it to the semi-finals in the tournament.
-Blair played on the 1935 team that won the American Legion Bowl in Atlantic City which the team claims the National Championship for.
+In college, Blair was named to the All-Tournament Second Team in the first SEC Men's Basketball Tournament in 1933.
+He was a forward for Louisiana State University which made it to the semifinals of the tournament.
+He played on the 1935 team that won the American Legion Bowl in Atlantic City and so claimed the National Championship.
 They beat the Pitt Panthers 41–37.